YangTaeyoung/YangTaeyoung.github.io/content/blog/web/web-page-recency.en.md

 - Google Search Console: https://search.google.com/search-console
 - Naver Search Advisor: https://searchadvisor.naver.com/

+## How to Make AEO/GEO/SEO Optimization Easy?
+If AEO/GEO optimization is too difficult, you can use appropriate tools.
+[ChainShift](https://www.chainshift.co/), where I currently work, provides not only AEO/GEO-related monitoring but also tools for generating optimized content, so if you're interested, please give it a try.

+Especially for monitoring, compared to other organizations that collect responses based on APIs, we collect data from actual services using RPA-based methods, which gives us a significant advantage in providing data that's closer to real-world results compared to other companies.

 ## Reference
 - [Google Search Central - Overview of Google crawlers and fetchers (user agents)](https://developers.google.com/search/docs/crawling-indexing/overview-google-crawlers)
 - [Google Search Central - Sitemap](https://developers.google.com/search/docs/crawling-indexing/sitemaps)